 What Is the League of Women Voters' Mission?

-The League of Women Voters of Connecticut is a nonpartisan political organization encouraging informed and active participation in government.
+The League of Women Voters of Connecticut is a nonpartisan political organization of all genders encouraging informed and active participation in government.
 It influences public policy through education and advocacy.

 - We never support or oppose any political party or candidate.